 VTT’s FaBello facility operates using direct strain control.
 This provides results directly comparable with the design curves, which are determined using similar tests in air.
 This enables us to report environmental effects valid for design purposes.
 The FaBello facility is ASTM E606 standard and ASME III design code compliant.

 Using the facility we can offer:

 - Assessment of material performance in nuclear power plant components

 - Material characterisation to support plant design and operation

 - Component lifetime assessment based on experiments and analyses

 - Codified stress analysis and design data in realistic conditions

-Environmental safety requires gaseous species identification and concentration measurements, analysis of particle number/mass concentration and size distribution as well as analysis of particle properties, e.g. chemical compounds.
+Environmental safety requires gaseous-species identification and concentration measurements, particle number analysis, mass concentration and size distribution as well as particle property analysis, for e.g. chemical compounds.

-Using the facilities of our aerosol laboratory, we can offer gaseous-species and aerosol-particle measurements and characterisation:
+We can offer gaseous-species and aerosol-particle measurements and characterisation, such as:

-- Emission measurements, e.g. conventional power plants, and instrument testing
+- Emission measurements and instrument testing for conventional power plants

 - Analysis of fission products’ transport and chemistry, in both primary circuit and containment conditions in accident scenarios